-- A. Plain, flat front / pleated khaki pants or shorts (no cargo pockets). - (Please note that shorts must be knee-length--at or below the top of the knee cap.) - B. Plain, straight, or pleated khaki skirts.
-(The skirt may be knee length, mid-calf or ankle length.)

-- C. Tops will consist of long or short sleeve, plain, solid navy polo shirts.
+- A. Plain, flat front / pleated khaki pants or shorts (no cargo pockets).
+(Please note that shorts must be knee-length--at or below the top of the knee cap.) - B. Plain, straight, or pleated khaki skirts or jumpers.
+(The skirt may be knee length, mid-calf or ankle length.) - C. Tops will consist of long or short sleeve, plain, solid navy polo shirts.
 No sleeveless tops allowed.
 All tops must have an approved Addlestone logo on them. - D. All athletic sneakers are acceptable.
-Students must wear shoes with closed-toe and closedheel.
+Students must wear shoes with closed-toe and closed-heel.
 NO CROCS or CLOGS will be allowed.
 Socks and/or tights are required.
 Leggings are permitted under skirts but are not permitted as pants. - E. As weather permits, students will wear plain, navy crewneck sweaters or sweatshirts.
-Plain, navy cardigan sweaters are acceptable.
+Plain, - F. navy cardigan sweaters are acceptable.
 Plain, navy, hooded sweatshirt jackets with zippers are also permitted.
 (Students may not wear hoods within the school building.)
-All sweatshirts, sweaters, and cardigans must have an approved Addlestone logo on them. - F. Please note that students may wear any type of winter coat / jacket outside on the playground, but not inside the school building. - G. All hair should be of a natural hair color (no primary or neon hair dye)
+All sweatshirts, sweaters, and cardigans must have an approved Addlestone logo on them. - G. Please note that students may wear any type of winter coat / jacket outside on the playground, but not inside the school building. - H. All hair should be of a natural hair color (no primary or neon hair dye)

-ALL PE uniforms (shirts, shorts, and sweatpants) MUST be purchased at Reads Uniforms.
+ALL PE uniforms (shirts, shorts, and sweatpants) must be gray T-shirts and navy bottoms with the Addlestone logo.
+These may be purchased from Lands End.